Learning Diverse Options via InfoMax Termination Critic: Experimental Details

-In Gridworld experiments, we represented a state as an image and encoded it by a convolutional layer with 16 filters of size 4 $\times$ 4 with stride 1, followed by a convolutional layer with 16 filters of size 2 $\times$ 2 with stride 1, followed by a fully connected layer with 128 units.
-In MuJoCo experiments, we encode the state by two fully connected layers with 64 units. $\pio$ is parameterized as a Gaussian distribution with separated networks for standard derivations per option, similar to \citet{Schulman2015TRPO}.
+In continuous control experiments, we encode the state by two fully connected layers with 64 units. $\pio$ is parameterized as a Gaussian distribution with separated networks for standard derivations per option, similar to \citet{Schulman2015TRPO}.
 We used ReLU as an activator for all hidden layers and initialized networks by the orthogonal~\citep{Saxe2013Exact} initialization in all experiments.
-Unless otherwise noted, we used the default parameters in PyTorch~\citep{Paszke2019PyTorch} 1.5.0.
+Note that the last layer for intra-option policy $\pio$ was initialized with small values, following the standard practice~\citep{Andrychowicz2021LargeScale}.
+We used the Adam~\citep{Kingma2014Adam} optimizer in all experiments.
+Unless otherwise noted, we used the default parameters in PyTorch~\citep{Paszke2019PyTorch} 1.8.1.